CurtisAccelerate/Windows-Sidekick/README.md

 - **Hotkeys**: Customize via `settings.json`.
 - **LLM Endpoint**: Easily configurable to any local or remote model endpoint* (with configuration).

+## 📌 Knwown issues
+- It attempts to grab the active application and fall back to the screen grab if that fails: however, there are cases where results where desired screen area is not captured.
+If complains about blank background, likely the grab failed.
+There is a diangostic button to view captured image for verification.

 ---

 Windows Sidekick provides immediate contextual assistance directly from your desktop, ensuring rapid, seamless integration with your workflow.